-- 129. You should use this for your initial application under section d (see the attributes table for initial applicants). - 130.
-You must show that you have been working in an occupation which appears on the list of occupations skilled to National Qualifications Framework (NQF) level 4 or above, as stated in the Codes of Practice on our website.
-"Working" in this context means that the core service your business provides to its customers or clients involves the business delivering a service in an occupation at this level.
-It excludes any work involved in administration, marketing or website functions for the business. - 131.
+- 133. You should use this for your initial application under section d (see the attributes table for initial applicants). - 134.
+You must show that since before 11 July 2014 and up to the date of your application you have been continuously working in an occupation which appears on the list of occupations skilled to National Qualifications Framework (NQF) level 4 or above, as stated in the Codes of Practice on our website.
+'Working' in this context means that the core service your business provides to its customers or clients involves the business delivering a service in an occupation at this level.
+It excludes any work involved in administration, marketing or website functions for the business. - 135.
 You must provide the Standard Occupational Classification (SOC) code of the occupation that you are working in, and confirm that this appears on the list of occupations skilled to NQF level 4 or above, as stated in the Codes of Practice.

-More information on selecting this occupation is given on our website at www.gov.uk/ government/publications/sponsorship-codes-of-practice-for-skilled-workers.
+More information on selecting this occupation is given on our website at www.gov.uk/government/publications/sponsorship-codes-of-practice-for-skilled-workers.